abinayasakthivel-star/ROADSoS/README.md

 Project Structure:

-Flask backend handles routing and database operations HTML templates for UI pages
+Flask backend handles routing and database operations

+HTML templates for UI pages

-SQLite database stores contacts and accident reports Google Maps integration for real-time nearby search
+SQLite database stores contacts and accident reports

+Google Maps integration for real-time nearby search

 Assumptions:

-Users allow location access for GPS features
+Users allow location access for GPS features,
-Internet is required for map services
+Internet is required for map services,
-Emergency contact and report data entered by users is assumed to be valid Google Maps provides accurate nearby service results
+Emergency contact and report data entered by users is assumed to be valid, Google Maps provides accurate nearby service results.

 Future Enhancements:

-Live ambulance tracking
+Live ambulance tracking,
-Voice-based SOS activation
+Voice-based SOS activation,
-Cloud database integration
+Cloud database integration,
-Real-time emergency notifications
+Real-time emergency notifications.

 Purpose:
 ROADSoS is built as a hackathon/project prototype to demonstrate how technology can improve emergency response time and road safety by integrating multiple servics into single platform.